In this article

 2. Click Browse to select your animated gif in the Media library or paste in the URL for your animated gif in the “src” field.

 You can also add an animated gif to text areas of your email.
 There are two options to add your image in a text editor.
-Click on any text block to open the Edit Content window on the left panel.

-• Or, select the HTML button to add your animated gif directly in the HTML code.
+- Option 2: Or, select the HTML button to add your animated gif directly in the HTML code.
 Your image code will look like this example: